emmajanedrews/base-template/_posts/2017-07-28-dont-miss-this-great-event.md

 {% include pullquote.html %}

-**The event will take place at Old Town Social on North Avenue from 6 p.m. to 8 p.m. on Thursday, August 3rd.**
+**The event will take place at Old Town Social at 455 North Avenue from 6 p.m. to 8 p.m. on Thursday, August 3rd.**

 Don’t let this opportunity pass you by.
 Once you RSVP, which you can do by **<u><a href="https://www.eventbrite.com/e/youre-invited-to-old-town-social-for-a-first-time-homebuyers-seminar-and-happy-hour-registration-36514310285">clicking this link</a></u>,**&nbsp;you’re all set to learn and have fun.